Branching random walk with non-local competition

 \subsection{Proof outline}

+In this section, we provide an overview of the main ideas in the proof, which we hope some readers might find helpful.
+However, nothing here is required for the proofs in the rest of the article.

-\paragraph{Renormalization grid.} In order to prove our results, we will take a large constant $T$ and define a renormalization grid of edges of the form $e=((x,kT),(x+y,(k+1)T)$ for some $x,y\in \Z^d$ and $k\in \N_0$, with $x$ in a suitable one-dimensional lattice and $y\in \{y_-,y_+\}$ where $\|y_{\pm}\|=\mathcal O(T)$.
-For each edge $e$, we will say that the edge is `closed' if an event $\mathcal C_e$ occurs; this event will be defined in such a way that on the event $(\mathcal C_e)^c$, if there are at least $J=\lfloor N^{1/3}\rfloor$ particles at some site near $x$ at time $kT$ then there will be at least $J$ particles at some site near $x+y$ at time $(k+1)T$.
-(We could have chosen any $J$ such that $1\ll J \ll N^{1/2},$ but for definiteness, we set $J=\lfloor N^{1/3}\rfloor$ throughout the remainder of the article.)
-See Section~\ref{sec:proof_thm} for precise definitions.
-The main intermediate step in the proof of Theorems~\ref{th:survival} and~\ref{th:shape} will be to show that for any $b>0$, if $N$ is large enough then for any $n\in \N$ and for a suitable collection of edges $e_1,\ldots , e_n$ and a suitable initial configuration $\xi$,
+\paragraph{Renormalization grid.} In order to prove our results, we will take a large constant $T$ and define a renormalization grid of edges of the form $e=((x,kT),(x+y,(k+1)T))$ for some $x,y\in \Z^d$ and $k\in \N_0$, with $x$ in a suitable one-dimensional lattice and $y\in \{y_-,y_+\}$ where $\|y_{\pm}\|=\mathcal O(T)$.
+See Figure~\ref{fig:heuristic_grid} for a schematic representation of the grid.
+Recall the definition of $N$ in~\eqref{eq:Ndefn}.
+For each edge $e=((x,kT),(x+y,(k+1)T))$, we will say that the edge is `closed' if an event $\mathcal C_e$ occurs and `open' otherwise; this event will be defined in such a way that on the event $(\mathcal C_e)^c$, if there are at least $J=\lfloor N^{1/3}\rfloor$ particles at some site near $x$ at time $kT$ then there will be at least $J$ particles at some site near $x+y$ at time $(k+1)T$.
+(We could have chosen any $J$ such that $1\ll J \ll N^{1/2},$ but for definiteness, we always take $J=\lfloor N^{1/3}\rfloor$.)
+The idea here is that if the edge is open, having a large number of particles near the start point $(x,kT)$ of the edge guarantees a large number of particles near the end point $(x+y,(k+1)T)$.
+Therefore if there exists an infinite path of open edges with a large number of particles near the start point of the first edge in the path, then the particle system must survive.
+See Section~\ref{sec:proof_thm} for precise definitions of the renormalization grid and the events $\mathcal C_e$.

-see Proposition~\ref{prop:bound_closed_edges} below.
-Using~\eqref{eq:closededgesk}, we will be able to establish our results using contour arguments.
+\paragraph{Main intermediate result and contour argument.} The main intermediate step in the proof of Theorems~\ref{th:survival} and~\ref{th:shape} will be to show that for any $b\in(0,1)$, if $N$ is large enough then for any $n\in \N$ and for a collection of edges $e_1,\ldots , e_n$ in our renormalization grid and a suitable initial particle configuration $\xi$,